1virez/openroblox/README.md

-# openroblox
+# OpenRoblox

-A collection of Open Source Roblox Scripts that I have made.
-These scripts are licensed under the Apache 2.0 License, see more on the License tab.
+## What is OpenRoblox?
+OpenRoblox is a GitHub repository featuring both stable and unstable Open Source Free Use Scripts that you are free to download and reuse/modify in your own games.

+## What do I have to do in order to use the scripts?
+Please, only merely credit me somewhere in your game that is easily accessible to all players.
+I ask of nothing more.